Paul Atreides: Dune

 They flee to the Fremen, who see in Paul the Lisan al-Gaib or "the Voice from the Outer World", a prophet they call the Mahdi whom they believe is "The One Who Will Lead Us to Paradise".
 Paul and Jessica take shelter in Sietch Tabr, a Fremen settlement led by the naib, Stilgar.
 Paul and his mother train the Fremen in weapon use and martial arts, creating a formidable army.
 When Paul is accepted into the Fremen tribe, he is given the secret "sietch name" Usul, the Fremen word meaning "the base of the pillar".
 He chooses "Paul Muad'Dib" as his common name of manhood, to be used openly.
 Muad'Dib is the name of the adapted kangaroo mouse of Arrakis, and Stilgar relates that Paul's choice pleases the Fremen:

 Muad'Dib is wise in the ways of the desert.
 Muad'Dib creates his own water.
 Muad'Dib hides from the sun and travels in the cool night.
 Muad'Dib is fruitful and multiplies over the land.
 Muad'Dib we call 'instructor-of-boys.'
 That is a powerful base on which to build your life, Paul Muad'Dib, who is Usul among us.

 Paul leads a Fremen campaign of resistance against Harkonnen rule.
 He and Chani, daughter of Liet-Kynes, take each other as mates and produce a son, named Leto in honor of Paul's father.
 Paul also reunites with Gurney Halleck, who had sought refuge with smugglers after the Harkonnen attack.
 In a bid to unlock his latent powers, Paul undergoes the process of spice agony via the consumption of the Water of Life.
 He survives, although barely, and the ordeal gives him knowledge of his male and female ancestors; this proves Paul is the Kwisatz Haderach.

-Awakening, Paul launches an attack on the Harkonnen and Imperial troops with his Fremen army (and with his personal bodyguard, the Fedaykin), riding the enormous sandworms indigenous to the planet.
+Awakening, Paul launches an attack on the Harkonnen and Imperial troops with his Fremen army (and with his personal squad of bodyguards, the Fedaykin), riding the enormous sandworms indigenous to the planet.
 In the attack, he learns that his son Leto has been killed in a Sardaukar raid.
 They win and Paul requests an audience with Shaddam IV.
 He threatens to destroy the spice melange, thus making transport between the planets impossible and effectively destroying civilization.
 In return for preserving the spice, he requires the hand of the Emperor's daughter, the Bene Gesserit-trained Princess Irulan as well as the Emperor's abdication in favor of Paul.
 Urged by the Spacing Guild, Shaddam accepts his terms.